collective/collective.elasticsearch/README.md

 Support for all index column types is done EXCEPT for the DateRecurringIndex index column type.
 If you are doing a full text search along with a query that contains a DateRecurringIndex column, it will not work.

-## Celery support

-This package comes with Celery support where all indexing operations will be pushed into celery to be run asynchronously.

-Please see instructions for `collective.celery` to see how this works.

 ## Developing this package